vicuna-io/style-guide/README.md

 ### Forbidden Language Constructs

 #### Double brace initialization
 Double brace initialization creates an anonymous class with an initializer.
-This doesn't only increase the possibility of memory leaks, but also adds an useless class definition.
+This increases the possibility of memory leaks and adds a useless class definition.
 Furthermore this construct can only be applied to non-final classes.
 ```java
 // BAD
 new HashMap<String, Integer>() {{